jjlin526/AWS-Services/File-Storage-Services.md

 * Can be retrieved in hours
 * You pay a retrieval fee per GB retrieved
 * Over 23 times less expensive than S3 Standard storage class

+### S3 Glacier Setup

+* The AWS Management Console can be used to quickly set up Amazon S3 Glacier.
+Data can then be uploaded and retrieved programatically (CLI or SDK) -- situation in which certain things cannot be done in the console